 Driving is the main way the player will traverse the wastelands in Rage, and said wastelands are hostile places.
-Filled with bloodthirsty bandits and the vicious Authority, the cars in Rage are heavily weapon-ised, equipped with guns, rocket launchers and have strong defensive capabilities too, such as shields, friendly turrets and mines.
-Apart from the ATV, the cars can be customised in regards to the tires, engines, armour and how much boost they can store.
-Below is a list of the class types for the vehicles and the weapons and defences that are in the game.
+Filled with bloodthirsty bandits and the vicious Authority, the cars in Rage are heavily weaponized, equipped with guns, rocket launchers and have strong defensive capabilities too, such as shields, friendly turrets and mines.
+Apart from the ATV, the cars can be customized in regards to the tires, engines, armor and how much boost they can store.
+Below is a list of the class types for the vehicles and the weapons and defenses that are in the game.

 |Dune Buster - Buggy||This is gained by completing an early story mission and be equipped with one weapon at a time, which has to be switched out at the garage.|

 |Cuprino - Truck||This is also gained by completing a story mission, has far more durability than the buggy and can be equipped with two weapons simultaneously.
 Players can also fit custom bumpers to the front, that deal heavy damage when driving at high speed.|

 |Monarch – APC||This is the only vehicle that isn’t obtained through a story mission, when talking to Redstone in Subway town, he advises the protagonist to get a stronger vehicle to fight the authority.
 Players must go and speak to the racer on the bottom floor of the town, beat him in the race and the Monarch is available.
 The main difference this vehicle has is the addition of the pulse cannon, which is a devastating energy weapon that deals massive damage to vehicles.
 Like the Cuprino, players can equip armor and a rammer on the front.|